fstwn/cockatoo/docsource/_build/html/_sources/README.rst.txt

 -  Go to `releases <https://github.com/fstwn/cockatoo/releases>`__ and
    download the newest release
 -  Unzip the downloaded archive.
-You should get two folders: ``modules`` and ``Cockatoo``.
+You should get the folders: ``modules`` and ``Cockatoo``.

 .. _2.-install-python-modules: